chenkennt/chenkennt.github.io/md/C__roslyn_src_Documentation_Formatter.md

 ---

 This class is used to format the source code text with proper spacing and indent.
-To format a source code text, you need to first get a [Microsoft.CodeAnalysis.Document](api\Microsoft.CodeAnalysis.Document) of the source code, usually you can use
+To format a source code text, you need to first get a document of the source code, usually you can use

 ## Example